Well, the past two weeks sure have shown us how FAST things can change, huh?

-For all of you Type A personalities out there right now during coronavirus, including me, every day, you’ll work as hard as you can to readjust and make plans.
+For all of you Type A personalities out there right now during this current global health crisis (including me) – every day, you’ll work as hard as you can to readjust and make plans.
 But sometimes they’re just not meant to be, and life will have a good laugh at your expense.

 During these times, when you want control oh so bad, but just can’t have it, try your hardest to be compassionate with yourself and others.
 Sometimes in this world, we are just utterly incapable of having control in the ways we want it.